microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/sql-server-abuse.md

 set_ProcessCommandLine has "wmic.exe" or
 set_ProcessCommandLine has "xwizard.exe" or
 set_ProcessCommandLine has "zipfldr.dll"
-| sort by MachineId , EventTime asc
+| sort by DeviceId , Timestamp asc
 ```

 ## Category